MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/international-availability.md

 ## Geographic location availability

 Your Microsoft 365 tenant must be co-located in one of the following geographic locations where Omnichannel for Customer Service is available.
-These geographic locations refer to your Microsoft 365 tenant only and not the data center where your Dynamics 365 environment or org instance resides.
+These geographic locations refer to your Microsoft 365 tenant only and not the data center where your Power Platform environment or org instance resides.

 > [!Note]
 >